-Table 12 summarizes the results of the duplicate analyses for the 2010 water year.
+Table 13 summarizes the results of the duplicate analyses for the 2010 water year.
 Although duplicate samples continue to be taken, this analysis was not completed for this annual report.

-Variability has remained relatively constant over the life of this program, so last year's results are thought to be representative of overall variability in our water quality parameters.
+Variability has remained relatively constant over the life of this program, so the 2010 results are thought to be representative of overall variability in our water quality parameters.